joshdipo/105_SRE_Cloud_computing_AWS/README.md

   - Quick to deploy
 - Flexibility
   - Easily scalable
+  - Only use services you need
 - Robustness
   - Deploying accross multiple AZs for redundecy
+  - Scaling on demand
 - Costs
   - Only pay for the resources that you use
+  - Less up-front costs

 #### AWS?